Dingyx0100/DessertBlogPage/_posts/2024-04-06-First-time-MP.md

 For Harmony bakery, I ordered a walnut brownie and an almond jam.
 The brownie is sweet but tastes really good.
 I've always love the mouthfeel of the blend of nuts with cakes/bread -- soft with a bit of crispiness.
 The almond jam looks very adorable but taste rather plain.
 Probably I'm also not used to the taste of almond powder.

-{% include aligner.html images="dessert\MP_strawberry pistachio galette.jpg" caption="The strawberry pistachio galette"%}
+{% include aligner.html images="dessert/MP_strawberry pistachio galette.jpg" caption="The strawberry pistachio galette"%}

 For Maillard Patisserie, I started with a strawberry pistachio galette.
 I was told their pistachio croissant is good, but they didn't have that on the day I went there.
 This galette, however, caught my eye the minute I walked in.
 It just looked so irresistible.
 I love the pistachio sauce on it specifically, blending well with the flavor of strawberry.
 The whole pastry is just the right sweetness.